h2floh/GeoDistributedAzureBot/README.md

 ### 1. Deploying the Infrastructure & Sample Bot

-You can use the OneClickDeploy.ps1 script, several options are available.
-(TODO explaining md file)
+You can use the [OneClickDeploy.ps1](Doc/OneClickDeploy.md) script, several options are available.

 > :warning: For testing the provided automatic issuing of a `Let's Encrypt` certificate is a good way to overcome this, but it has rate limitations (top level domain 50 per week more info [here](https://letsencrypt.org/docs/rate-limits/)).
 Also currently there is no automatic way in place to renew the certificate automatically every 3 months.
 So use it wisely and try to reuse the SSL certificate.
 Even this architecture is capable of handling and be easily scaled out for production environments we strongly recommend a Custom Domain Name (with the current solution you can also issue a Let's Encrypt certificate for you custom domain - TODO explaining md file) and to use certificate issuing via [AppServices](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate) or your preferred CA (Certificate Authority). :warning: